 Get a view of what it is like to be a bird when you take a walk along the unique Tree Canopy Walkway at Lough Key.

-The walkway rises 9m from the ground to give you a birds eye view of the estate, lake and surrounding countryside.
+The 300m long timber and steel walkway gently rises 9m above the woodland floor, offering fantastic views of the estate, lake and surrounding countryside.
 It is fully enclosed and flat, so suitable for buggies or for little ones who like to run ahead!

 Test your outdoor orienteering skills by using detailed maps to choose routes to navigate your way through different terrain and visit control points in sequence.
 The routes have been designed in conjunction with Coillte and offer basic and more skilled routes for you to enjoy.

-For visitors with limited mobility, Wheel-O offers visitors the opportunity to take part in orienteering on safe, specially designed trails.
+Wheel-O offers visitors with limited mobility the opportunity to take part in orienteering on safe, specially designed trails.

-Zipit at Lough Key offers 1.6km of high ropes tree top activities suitable for all ages, heights and abilities, but best suited to those aged 7+.
+Zipit Forest Adventures at Lough Key offers 1.6km of high ropes tree top activities suitable for all ages, heights and abilities.
+These are best suited to those aged 7+.

 In total there are 88 activities connected by zip wires that run to platforms set at different heights from 1m to 10m.
 Participants have 4 hours to complete different circuits and enjoy exhilarating fun as they glide through the trees.

-You will also get views to Castle Island where you will see the folly built on the original site of the official residence of the McDermott’s who ruled the area in the 17th century.
+You will also get fantastic views towards Castle Island and the sharp eyed amongst you will also be able to spot the folly built on the original site of the official residence of the McDermotts who ruled the area in the 17th century.